dipace777/CKA-Certification-Course-2025/Day 54/README.md

 * **kubeadm** bootstraps the cluster; **kubelet** runs pods; **kubectl** is the CLI.
 * Holding versions keeps your demo stable.

-> *Note:* `kubectl` on workers is optional—useful for troubleshooting.
-In this demo we install it everywhere.

 ### Bash completion (optional, helpful)